reshmabidikar/slate/source/includes/_account.md

 None.

-**Returns**
+**Response**

-Returns a list of account email audit logs with history.
+If successful, returns a status code of 200 and a list of account email audit records, including history (copies of the complete record).

-### Retrieve blocking state audit logs with history by blocking state id
+### Retrieve blocking state audit logs with history

+Retrieves the audit logs for a specific blocking state, given the blocking state id.
+History records (blocking state objects) are included.

 **HTTP Request**

 `GET http://127.0.0.1:8080/1.0/kb/accounts/block/{blockingId}/auditLogsWithHistory`

-See section [Account Blocking State](#account-blocking-state) for an introduction on blocking states.
+See section [Account Blocking State](#account-blocking-state) for an introduction to blocking states.

 > Example Request: